DrItanium/syn/misc/PEGTL/README.md

 The master branch of the PEGTL is stable in the sense that all known bugs are fixed and all unit tests run without errors.

-Each commit is [automatically](https://travis-ci.org/ColinH/PEGTL) [tested](https://ci.appveyor.com/project/ColinH/PEGTL) with [multiple](https://doozer.io/user/ColinH/PEGTL) architectures, operating systems, compilers and versions, currently:
+Each commit is automatically tested with multiple architectures, operating systems, compilers, and versions thereof.

+* Windows

+  * Visual Studio 2015 (x86, x64)
+  * Visual Studio 2017 (x86, x64)
+  * MinGW (i686), GCC 5
+  * MinGW-w64 (i686), GCC 5, 6
+  * MinGW-w64 (x86_64), GCC 6

+* Mac OS X / macOS (using libc++)

+  * Mac OS X 10.10, Xcode 6.4
+  * Mac OS X 10.11, Xcode 7.3
+  * macOS 10.12, Xcode 8.3

+* Linux (using libstdc++)

-* Debian 8 (i386), GCC (4.9) with libstdc++
+  * Debian 8 (i386), GCC 4.9
+  * Ubuntu 12.04 LTS (amd64), Clang 3.4, 3.7
-* Ubuntu 12.04 LTS (amd64), GCC (4.7, 4.8, 4.9, 5, 6) with libstdc++
+  * Ubuntu 14.04 LTS (amd64), GCC 4.8, 4.9, 5, 6, 7
-* Ubuntu 12.04 LTS (amd64), Clang (3.4, 3.5, 3.6, 3.7, 3.8) with libstdc++
+  * Ubuntu 14.04 LTS (amd64), Clang 3.5, 3.6, 3.8, 3.9, 4.0
-* Ubuntu 14.04 LTS (i386, amd64), GCC (4.8) with libstdc++
+  * Ubuntu 14.04 LTS (i386, amd64), GCC 4.8
-* Ubuntu 16.04 LTS (i386, amd64, armhf, arm64), GCC (5) with libstdc++
+  * Ubuntu 16.04 LTS (i386, amd64, armhf, arm64), GCC 5
-* Fedora 24 (x86_64), GCC (6) with libstdc++
+  * Fedora 24 (x86_64), GCC 6
-* Fedora 24 (x86_64), Clang (3.8) with libstdc++
+  * Fedora 24 (x86_64), Clang 3.8
-* Mac OS X, Xcode (6.4, 7.3, 8.2) with libc++
-* Windows, Visual Studio 2015

-Systems supported but not automatically tested, *yet*:

 * Android

+  * Android 5.1, NDK release 10e

 Additionally, each commit is checked with GCC's and Clang's sanitizers as well as [`valgrind`](http://valgrind.org/).
-The coverage is also automatically measured, our unit tests cover 100% of the core library code.
+Code coverage is automatically measured and the unit tests cover 100% of the core library code (for releases).

-[Releases](https://github.com/ColinH/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).
+[Releases](https://github.com/taocpp/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).
-This means that incompatible API changes can happen, but only between major versions.
+Incompatible API changes are *only* allowed to occur between major versions.
-For details see the [changelog](https://github.com/ColinH/PEGTL/blob/master/doc/Changelog.md).
+For details see the [changelog](doc/Changelog.md).

 ### Thank You

 * Christopher Diggins and the YARD parser for the general idea.
-* Stephan Beal for the bug reports, suggestions and discussions.
+* George Makrydakis for the [inspiration](https://github.com/irrequietus/typestring) to `TAOCPP_PEGTL_STRING`.
 * Johannes Overmann for his invaluable [`streplace`](https://code.google.com/p/streplace/) command-line tool.
+* Kai Wolf for help with CMake.
+* Kenneth Geisshirt for Android compatibility and Android CI.
+* Kuzma Shapran for EOL testing and fixes.
+* Michael Becker for help with CMake.
+* Paulo Custodio for Windows-related fixes.
 * Sam Hocevar for contributing Visual Studio 2015 compatibility.
-* George Makrydakis for the [inspiration](https://github.com/irrequietus/typestring) to `pegtl_string_t`.
-* Kenneth Geisshirt for Android compatibility.
-* Paulo Custodio for Windows-related fixes.
-* Kuzma Shapran for EOL testing and fixes.
+* Stephan Beal for the bug reports, suggestions and discussions.
-* Michael Becker and Sven Johannsen for help with CMake.
+* Sven Johannsen for help with CMake.
+* Zhihao Yuan for fixing several warnings when compiling with Visual Studio 2015.

 ### Contact

-For questions and suggestions about the PEGTL please contact the authors at `pegtl(at)colin-hirsch.net`.
+For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to contact the authors at `taocpp(at)icemx.net`.

 ### License

 The PEGTL is certified [Open Source](http://www.opensource.org/docs/definition.html) software.
 It may be used for any purpose, including commercial purposes, at absolutely no cost.
 It is distributed under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.html) reproduced here.

-> Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey
+> Copyright (c) 2007-2017 Dr. Colin Hirsch and Daniel Frey
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 >